words/emoji-emotion/readme.md

 vendors use different pictograms][checkmoji]), but only on words and how they are used.

-Note that some emoji receive arguably confusing polarities, such as `stuck_out_tongue_closed_eyes` (`0`), due to being used for both positive and negative emotions.
+Some emoji receive arguably confusing polarities, such as `stuck_out_tongue_closed_eyes` (`0`), due to being used for both positive and negative emotions.

-No images are included in this repository: the copyrighted material may or may not be available on the users computer.

 ## Support